arensb/ansible-truenas/HACKING.md

 strings.
 Documentation will be automatically generated from that, using `make documentation`.

+## Putting out a new release

+1. Update `galaxy.yml` and update `version`.

+1. Update `changelogs/changelog.yaml` and list changes the users care about.

+1. Run `antsibull-changelog lint` and `antsibull-changelog release`.

+1. Commit changes.

+1. Tag the git commit with the new release version, in the format `v1.2.3`.

+1. `git push`

+1. `make tarball`.
+Upload the new tarball to Ansible Galaxy.

+1. Toast!

 ## Documentation

 `antsibull-docs` is used to create and populate the `docs` directory: